How to Convert Japanese Delivery Notes to Excel

 Use the spreadsheet for receiving checks, discrepancy review, and invoice matching

 Once the data is in Excel, the delivery note stops being a static attachment and becomes a working control record.
-Receiving teams can confirm whether the delivered quantities match what was expected, flag shortages or over-deliveries, and keep a clean record of which supplier document supports each receipt.
+Receiving teams can confirm delivered quantities against what was expected, flag shortages or over-deliveries, and keep a clean audit record — even when the 納品書 carries no prices, because the row still records item lines, quantities, dates, and PO references while commercial values arrive later on the 請求書.
+For a clearer explanation of when Japanese businesses keep both documents, it helps to look at the receiving record and the billing record side by side.

 In practice, this is where the broader value of invoice and financial document extraction becomes clear.
 Delivery notes, invoices, and related supplier documents are easier to control when each document type is extracted into structured data at the stage where it is actually used, rather than being treated as one undifferentiated stack of PDFs.